jguadagno/jguadagno.github.io/_posts/2008-04-25-telerik-events.md

 <fieldset class=”set”>
 ```

 element is used to contain the label and text box for the ClickToAttendId.
-Notice that there is a consistent naming theme for the HTML controls, lbl_fieldName_ for the label (this is optional), the text box must be the _fieldName_ or Sitefinity will not be able to update it.
+Notice that there is a consistent naming theme for the HTML controls, `lbl_fieldName` for the label (this is optional), the text box must be the `fieldName` or Sitefinity will not be able to update it.
 Save the file.
 Open up `App_Resources\ControlPanelEdit.ascx.resx` and add in any of the resources that you referred to in this sample, namely ClickToAttendId.

-### **Step 3:** Edit the Admin\ControlTemplates\Events\ControlPanelInsert.ascx.
+### **Step 3:** Edit the Admin\ControlTemplates\Events\ControlPanelInsert.ascx

 The `ControlPanelInsert.ascx` should be edited in the same way that the `ControlPanelEdit.ascx` was edited.